Parity Detection in Quantum Optical Metrology Without Number Resolving Detectors: Alternate Setup

 \section{Alternate Setup}

 We would also like to present an alternate setup for obtaining the parity of a TMSV MZI.
 This setup is presented in Fig. \ref{altset}.

 Here, instead of performing parity by proxy on only one port we perform it on both simultaneously.
+Since we are performing intensity measurements across two output modes, fluctuations which are not due to changes in phase may be subtracted out.
 This will allow noise, which is endemic to the device, to be compensated for.
-Furthermore this may provide some robustness to loss.
-Also, note that the beam choppers have been removed, this is because this device demonstrates an alternate way of eliminating the unwanted terms using only the controlled phase shift.
+Furthermore this may provide some robustness to loss, as we are now no longer ignoring half the light outputted from the device.

+Also, note that the beam choppers have been removed, this is because this device also demonstrates an alternate way of eliminating the unwanted terms using only the controlled phase shift.
 Not using the beam chopper has the advantage of keeping a more consistent intensity on the photodetectors, which may allow for more sensitive devices to be used.
 The price of their removal however is that four measurements at four different settings of the bias phase are required (as opposed to only three in the previous setup).

+It should be noted that the removal of the beam chopper is not related to the second set of photodetectors.
+This setup demonstrates two conceptually separate modifications.
+They are presented together because they are both likely to be experimentally advantageous, if conceptually more complicated than our original case.

 Let us take the bottom port, and redefine the $X$ measurement as

 where we are now no longer concerned with the intensity of the local oscillator.
 We can obtain the desired moment by performing this measurement four times, at four different phases, according to the prescription